 Hosting and Domain Registration: 2 Elements.

 Coming up with the perfect domain name is one thing, but obtaining it is another.
-It is important to note that when a domain name is already taken, you will have to come up with another.
+It is important to note that when a domain name is already taken, you must come up with another.
 Again, there can be no two websites with the same domain.
 Most hosting companies will help you purchase a domain.
-Then still, domain registration and hosting are two elements often paired together to create a website, but they have their individual functions.
+Then still, domain registration and hosting are two elements often paired together to create a website, but they have their functions.

-Some web hosts offer free domain names; however, it will carry the name of the host.
+Some web hosts offer free domain names; however, they will carry the host’s name.
 For example, [yourchosendomainname.webhostname.com] is a free domain.
-You may choose your domain name, but you will have to carry the web host’s name.
+You may choose your domain name, but you must carry the web host’s name.
 This format is known as a subdomain.
 Subdomains, however, are limited.
 It is free, but its features are limited.

-Most search engines do not accept subdomains from free web hosting providers, so the chances of you appearing on the searches are thin.
-If your goal is to make your website searchable, or if your new website is for a business then you may want to reconsider availing a free domain.
-Besides, you will not be able to transfer subdomain to another web host.
+Most search engines do not accept free web hosting providers’ subdomains, so the chances of you appearing on the searches are thin.
+However, if your goal is to make your website searchable, or if your new website is for a business, you may want to reconsider availing of a free domain.
+Besides, you will not be able to transfer the subdomain to another web host.

-Still, free domains are a great place to start with, allowing you to share your contents on the internet and make you get the feel of your website.
-It is free, and while the storage is limited, it makes putting out a content easy.
+Still, free domains are a great place to start with, allowing you to share your content on the internet and make you get the feel of your website.
+It is free, and while the storage is limited, it makes putting out content easy.

-If you are trying to pursue a specific visual identity for your website, however, a subdomain could only do so much when it comes to style, color options, and themes.
-Your selection will only be limited to what the web host offers free; otherwise, you can purchase it.
+If you are trying to pursue a specific visual identity for your website, however, a subdomain could only do so much regarding style, color options, and themes.
+Therefore, your selection will only be limited to what the web host offers free; otherwise, you can purchase it.

 Getting Your Website Hosted.

-Hosting companies let you rent that server space that you need for your website.
-If you decide to subscribe to hosting, you should know the different types of hosting services and which would fit for your website’s needs.
+Hosting companies let you rent that server space you need for your website.
+If you decide to subscribe to hosting, you should know the different hosting services and which would fit your website’s needs.
 Generally, there are four types of hosting servers: Shared, Virtual Private Server (VPS), Dedicated, and Cloud Hosting.

-4. Master the art of producing subtle contents.
+4. Master the art of producing subtle content.

-Now that you have materialized your website, it doesn’t stop with finally getting a domain and subscribing to your host.
-You have to look at the meat of your website which is your content.
-It is your content that will sustain and keep your site running and relevant.
+Once you have materialized your website, it doesn’t stop with finally getting a domain and subscribing to your host.
+Next, you have to look at the meat of your website, which is your content.
+Your content will sustain and keep your site running and relevant.

 Produce Visual Content.

 Include Infographics.
-Infographics (information + graphics) are an excellent visual image to represent your data.
-They can be a chart or a diagram with lots of pictures and elements of design.
+Infographics (information + graphics) are excellent visual images representing your data.
+They can be a chart or a diagram with lots of pictures and design elements.
 There are many ways to generate excellent infographics.
-You can find a website that lets you draw in one sign-up.
+For example, you can find a website that lets you draw in one sign-up.
 Infographics are relatively easy to understand and do.
 There are presets of drawings and template designs that you can readily use for free.
 Infographics enhance boring texts and simplify complex information for your audiences.

 Colors.
-Colors have a significant impact on advertising, marketing, and design for the very reason that it psychologically evokes feelings.
-There are many cultural perception and association on, but it is not an exaggeration to say that stirs emotions.
+Colors have a significant impact on advertising, marketing, and design because they psychologically evoke feelings.
+There are many cultural perceptions and associations, but it is not an exaggeration to say that they stir emotions.
 Light receptors of our human eye transmit messages to the brain and produce sensations.

 Font Style.
-Tiny details of web design can separate you as an amateur looking website or a professional one – and yes, font details are no exception.
+Tiny details of web design can separate you as an amateur-looking website or a professional one – and yes, font details are no exception.
 Gone are the days when we have a minimal selection of fonts and styles.
-Pick a font design that matches your logo or brand identity the way you pick your colors and themes.
+Instead, pick a font design that matches your logo or brand identity the way you pick your colors and themes.

 Images.
-Images are not only compelling proofs or examples for your page, adding them helps maintain attention spans of your readers or audiences.
+Images are not only compelling proofs or examples for your page; adding them helps maintain the attention spans of your readers or audiences.
 They are also an excellent way to split the body of your texts on your page so it won’t bore your readers or viewers.
-Use high-quality images taken by you, so your website has a personal touch or so that you won’t need to ask and go through the hassle of obtaining authorization to use another image.
+Use high-quality images taken by you so your website has a personal touch, or you won’t need to ask and go through the hassle of obtaining authorization to use another image.
 If not, there are also photo-sharing sites that you can go to acquire images for free.
-Be mindful of image copyrights and make sure to use images that are royalty-free (RF) that allows use without the need to pay.
+Be mindful of image copyrights and use royalty-free images (RF) that allow use without the need to pay.

 5. Add novelty to your postings.

-Add novelty to what is already in your website or not.
-Make your readers anticipate for new contents and developments.
+Add novelty to what is already on your website or not.
+Make your readers anticipate new content and developments.
 Get a new approach or experiment on one.

 Get into the trend.
 Do not be afraid to add entertaining or funny content and catch up with the trends.
-If it is still appropriate for your page to include materials that have recently gained attraction online, like memes, try to incorporate it into your texts.
+If it is still appropriate for your page to include materials that have recently gained attraction online, like memes, try to incorporate them into your texts.
 Evoke positive emotions.
-Use hashtags to anchor text links so visitors can land on your pages especially when you connect to social media sites.
+Use hashtags to anchor text links so visitors can land on your pages, especially when connecting to social media sites.

 Update.
 Be up-to-date, check your pages for outdated information and references and update it.
-Your website will need regular maintenance and upgrades so it will keep attracting visitors.
-If you don’t see a need to update any information you posted, then try to keep it alive by engaging and replying with the comments and suggestions of your readers.
+Your website will need regular maintenance and upgrades to keep attracting visitors.
+If you don’t see a need to update any information you posted, try to keep it alive by engaging and replying with the comments and suggestions of your readers.
 Or start another thread!

 6. Make your website SEO-friendly.

 Be Available.
 SEO is short for Search Engine Optimization.
-It is the approach of making your website searchable on search engines like google search, etc. You do this by improving the quality and quantity of your contents.
-Building a site that’s SEO friendly means that when people type words or phrases relevant to your website materials, then your website will appear on their searches.
+It is the approach of making your website searchable on search engines like Google, etc. You do this by improving the quality and quantity of your content.
+Building an SEO-friendly site means that when people type words or phrases relevant to your website materials, your website will appear in their searches.

-In technical terms, it is the approach of increasing your website traffic.
+In technical terms, it is the approach to increasing your website traffic.
 Website traffic, in retrospect, refers to visits or clicks of people on your website.
-Generating traffic on your site is the standard way to measure the effectivity of your website.
-It is not enough, however, to bait your audiences to click on your website, an act which is called ‘clickbait’ so that you will have more visitors.
-Search engines rank searches depending on the quality and its outreach.
-You will have to make a great site and a high content that people will find useful and it will likely make them share it.
-Seek help from SEO specialist and professionals to brainstorm for your materials and hasten its rank.
+Generating traffic on your site is the standard way to measure the effectiveness of your website.
+It is not enough, however, to bait your audiences to click on your website, an act called ‘clickbait’ so that you will have more visitors.
+Search engines rank searches depending on the quality and their outreach.
+You will have to make a great site and a high content that people will find useful, and it will likely make them share it.
+Seek help from SEO specialists and professionals to brainstorm for your materials and hasten their rank.

 7. Ask for honest feedback.

 Share buttons.
 Add social media buttons for all top social networks on your websites.
-This can be done by integrating said top social media sites to your pages using simple codes that can configure a plugin.
-Make share buttons available will let people spread the news of how valuable your contents are.
-If not, the share buttons can also make your people talk about your materials, comment on it if needed, and allow you to learn from the engagements.
+This can be done by integrating said top social media sites into your pages using simple codes that can configure a plugin.
+Making share buttons available will let people spread the news of your content’s value.
+If not, the share buttons can also make your people talk about your materials, comment on them if needed, and allow you to learn from the engagements.
 A talk is an excellent form of active and willing marketing.
 Word of mouth isn’t a lost art of advertising and marketing.
 Be inventive, and your website will surely hit the ground running in no time!